craftcms/docs/docs/4.x/config/db.md

 CRAFT_DB_SCHEMA=public
 CRAFT_DB_TABLE_PREFIX=
 ```

+Magic environment variables are covered in greater detail on the [configuration overview page](../config#magic-environment-variables).

 The `DB_` variables are database connection settings, and the `CRAFT_` prefix is a special convention for overriding any config setting—meaning you don’t need to use a `config/db.php` file in Craft 4.